LLNL/sundials/doc/arkode/examples/source/cpp_parallel.rst

-As with the 1D version, this program solves the problem with a DIRK method, that itself uses a Newton iteration and SUNLINSOL_PCG iterative linear solver through the ARKSPILS interface.
-However, unlike the previous example, here the PCG solver is preconditioned using a single Jacobi iteration, and uses ARKSPILS' built-in finite-difference Jacobian-vector product routine.
+As with the 1D version, this program solves the problem with a DIRK method, that itself uses a Newton iteration and SUNLINSOL_PCG iterative linear solver.
+However, unlike the previous example, here the PCG solver is preconditioned using a single Jacobi iteration, and uses ARKODE's built-in finite-difference Jacobian-vector product routine.
 Additionally, this problem uses MPI and the NVECTOR_PARALLEL module for parallelization.